wilzbach/msa/README.md

 For more questions, ping us on the issue tracker or [Gitter](https://gitter.im/wilzbach/msa).
 > do so, all subject to the following:

-If you use the MSAViewer on your website, it solely requires you to link to us.
+If you use the MSA Viewer on your website, it solely requires you to link to us.

 Team
 ----